 A Map and Compass Adventure Sport

 ROGAINE is an acronym for a Rugged Outdoor Group Activity Involving Navigation and Endurance.
-Originating in Australia, this map and compass adventure sport is becoming popular in North America.
-It is an accessible recreational outdoor activity for amateurs It is also a relevant skill test for many professionnals.
-Participants in a Rogaine come from diverse backgrounds: Outdoors enthusiasts, Hikers, Runners, Orienteering racers, Adventure racers, Eco-challengers, Scouts, Army cadets, Military, Search and Rescue personnel, Police officers and Fire department personnel.
+Originally from Australia, this map and compass adventure sport is becoming popular in North America.
+It is an accessible recreational outdoor activity for amateurs.
+It is also a relevant skill test for many professionnals.
+Participants in a Rogaine come from diverse backgrounds: Outdoors enthusiasts, Hikers, Runners, Orienteering racers, Adventure racers, Eco-challengers, Scouts, Army cadets, Military, Search and Rescue personnel, Police officers, First responders and Firefighters.

 The basic idea of a Rogaine